freda1874/React-Native-App-Aora-Full-Stack/README.md

 4. **Setup Appwrite Backend**:
    - Configure your Appwrite server for authentication, database, and storage integration.
 Instructions for Appwrite setup can be found [here](https://appwrite.io/docs).

----

-## 🌐 **Features in Detail**

-- **AI Video Sharing**: Watch and explore a growing library of AI-generated videos shared by the community.
-- **Upload Videos**: Easily upload videos to Appwrite’s cloud storage directly from your device.
-- **Interactive Animations**: Engage with a dynamic UI, where animations enhance user experience, powered by the **Animatable** library.
-- **Tab Navigation**: Effortlessly move between sections like Home, Search, and Profile with intuitive tab navigation.
-- **Appwrite Integration**: User data is securely stored and managed via Appwrite’s authentication, database, and storage services.
-- ** Global Context**:Used for managing user authentication sessions, keeping users logged in until users manually log out.

 ## Get started